plgrzyb/plgrzyb/README.md

 - 👋 Hi, I’m @plgrzyb
 - 👀 I’m interested in Programming, Games and Sports
 - 🌱 I’m currently learning html, JavaScript, css
-- 🌱 I know basic c++, java, sql, python
+- 🌱 I'm learning basic c++, java, sql, python
 - 💞️ I’m looking to collaborate on I'm not a simp
 - 📫 How to reach me on discord PlGRZYB#1711